joaomarcuslf/gas_sensor_iot/README.md

 ## Description

-This project purpose is to create a IoT device that reads information from a MQ5 sensor, and store it's value.
+This project purpose is to create a IoT device that reads information from a MQ5 sensor, and store its value.
 If the read value is high, it will send to a Signal Receiver which will send E-mail, and activate a buzzer.

-Also the project must consume the minimun energy required.
+Also, the project must consume the minimum energy possible.

 ## Additional Information